 How to Borrow Money for Your Nonprofit

-One route to managing cash shortfalls in your nonprofit is to borrow the money you need to cover your bills.
-Your cash flow statement can help you plan the size and duration of the loan you need.
+One route to managing cash shortfalls is to borrow the money you need to cover the bills for your nonprofit business.
+Your cash-flow statement can help you plan the size and duration of the loan you need.
 Here are some of your options if you need to borrow money:

 Ask local foundations whether they know of a loan fund for nonprofit organizations.
-Some associations of grantmakers and government agencies offer such loans at low interest to their grantees who face cash flow problems.
+Some associations of grantmakers and government agencies offer such loans at low interest to their grantees that face cash-flow problems.
 Such a program is likely to be more sympathetic to your needs than a commercial lending institution may be.

 Check to see whether you qualify for a line of credit from your bank.
 A line of credit allows you to borrow up to a certain sum for a specified period of time.
 When the organization repays the borrowed amount, often it can’t borrow from its line of credit again for a designated period of time.

-Your organization may want to apply for a line of credit even if it doesn’t expect immediate cash flow problems.
-Doing so can provide a safety net for emergencies.
+Your organization may want to apply for a line of credit as a safety net, even if it doesn’t expect problems.

-As a last resort, borrow the money from a staff member’s (or an organizational) credit card.
+As a last resort, borrow the money from an organizational credit card.
 Do this only if you’re positive that you can repay the loan quickly and cover the interest.

 Borrowing money requires time and preparation and usually costs your nonprofit in the form of interest payments.
 However, borrowing is better than damaging your nonprofit’s reputation or incurring severe penalties and interest charges — particularly on tax obligations.